cs3157/recitations/recitation-4.md

 the type to which it's pointing.
 In this case we're dealing with an int so it will likely move it ahead 4 bytes to the next int.
 Unlike a pointer, though, an array is a constant variable.

+Note that as discussed above, `sizeof` is an operator, not a function. sizeof is evaluated at *compile time*.
+This means that the value of the operator cannot be anything that depends on user input.

 ### Strings in C ###